 - look for rel=me links on that page

 - if there is a rel=me link to their email address, use their domain name as their RelMeAuth identity

 - send a one-time link to their email address

 - when clicked, sign them in as their domain

-note: obviously have a blacklist of bigco email providers domains that no one owns as a personal domain (gmail.com, hotmail.com, etc.)
+note: obviously have a blocklist of bigco email providers domains that no one owns as a personal domain (gmail.com, hotmail.com, etc.)